tdrhq/easy-macros/README.md

     (error () nil)))
 ```

-Not too bad but it's error prone.
+Not too bad, but it's error-prone.
 You might forget to use a `,`, you
 might forget to wrap body in `progn` etc. But worst, if you change the
 definition of `custom-ignore-errors`, you will have to recompile all
 the functions that use it.